The 10 Best Free Synth VST Plugins (2022)

 2. Matt Tytel Helm

-Matt Tylel Helm is a virtual analog synth with syncable oscillators.
-It features self-oscillating filters for vintage bases and leads.
-It supports Mac, PC, and Linux and comes in VST/AU/LV2 formats.
+Matt Tylel Helm is a virtual analog synth with a multi-compatible nature.
+It supports Mac, PC, and Linux and comes in VST/VST3/AU/LV2 formats.

-A formant filter component is included in the plugin.
-A stutter effect module is also included.
+A formant filter component is included in the plugin as well as a stutter effect module.
 Both of these effects can be used in a variety of ways to create a unique sound.
-The software is also gratis, containing source code that may be changed to fit your workflow.
+The software is superb, containing a source code that may be changed to fit your workflow.

 The plugin has been known to have some stability issues and bugs.
 This does not, however, make the plugin a bad one because the problem isn’t well-known and may be fixed with small updates.
 The plugin is still fantastic because of its user-friendly interface and useful functionality.

 Matt Tylel Helm features some amazing controls that help fine-shape your sound.
 Features like amplitude envelope, filter envelope, and mod envelope are just the tip of the iceberg.
 It also has a step sequencer and keyboard mod along with reverb, delay, and distortion effects.